dannyconnell/quasalang/README.md

 Quasalang is a global CLI tool that allows you to generate all your i18n language files (including the main index.js file) instantly from a single, easy to update CSV file.

-It will also generate a sample CSV file for you so you can easily get started.
+It will also generate a sample CSV file for you, so you can easily get started.

 You can also organise your phrases with empty lines & comments.